-Where is then the blessedness ye spake of? for I bear you record, that, if it had been possible, ye would have plucked out your own eyes, and have given them to me.
+What then was the blessing you enjoyed?
+For I bear you witness that, if possible, you would have plucked out your own eyes and given them to me.
 (Galatians 4:15)

 It does not require a major physical affliction in order to humble most of us and keep us in the condition where we are working in God’s strength and not in our own.
 One can have a vision of Heaven and God.
 But if it is followed by even a threat of physical impairment we soon find ourselves humbly praying for strength to continue.
 Have you found this to be true?

-For this thing I besought the Lord thrice, that it might depart from me.
+Concerning this thing I pleaded with the Lord three times that it might depart from me.
 (II Corinthians 12:8)